shellixyz/hd_fpv_video_tool/README.md

 ## What it is and what it can be used for

-It is a unix compatible command line tool intended to be used for various tasks related to modifying and videos recorded with the
-DJI FPV video system but also works with other video sources.
+It is a unix compatible command line tool intended to be used for various tasks related to modifying videos recorded with the DJI FPV video system (but also works with other video sources) and working with `.osd` files recorded by DJI goggles hacked thanks to the [FPV.WTF](https://github.com/fpv-wtf) project.
 This project is not affiliated to the DJI company in any way.

 ## How to use